Self-discovery exercises: 10 tools to understand yourself

 Mine your entries, don’t just write them

 After writing freely, re-read the entry and underline only statements that reveal a pattern, recurring value, or repeated theme.
-“Treat the journal as data, not diary.”
+“Treat the journal as data you mine for patterns.”
 Pattern frequency matters more than emotional intensity (Pennebaker, 1997).

 Write freely first